-(2) Where an agreement has been made in accordance with paragraph (1) references in this Order to the undertaker, except in paragraph (4), include references to the transferee or lessee.
+(2) Where an agreement has been made in accordance with paragraph (1) references in this Order to the undertaker, except in paragraphs (3), (5) and (6), include references to the transferee or lessee.

-- (3) The exercise by a person of any benefits or rights conferred in accordance with any transfer or grant under paragraph (1) is subject to the same restrictions, liabilities and obligations as would apply under this Order if those benefits or rights were exercised by the undertaker. - (4) This paragraph applies where the transferee or lessee is a person who holds a licence under section 6 of the Electricity Act 1989(a) or section 7 of the Gas Act 1986(b). - (5) Where consent of the Secretary of State is not required pursuant to sub-paragraph (4), the undertaker must notify the Secretary of State in writing before transferring or granting a benefit referred to in sub-paragraph (1). - (6) The notification referred to in sub-paragraph (5) must- - (a) be signed by the undertaker and the transferee or lessee; - (b) include the name and contact details of the person to whom the benefit of the powers will be transferred or granted; - (c) contain details of the powers to be transferred or granted; - (d) include details of the restrictions, liabilities and obligations that will apply to the person exercising the powers transferred or granted; - (e) where only part of the benefit of the Order is being transferred or granted, include a plan showing the works or areas to which the transfer or grant relates; and - (f) specify the date on which the transfer will take effect (such date to be no earlier than one week from the date of issue of the notification).
+(3) The exercise by a person of any benefits or rights conferred in accordance with any transfer or grant under paragraph (1) is subject to the same restrictions, liabilities and obligations as would apply under this Order if those benefits or rights were exercised by the undertaker.

+(4) The consent of the Secretary of State is required for the exercise of the powers in paragraph (1) except where the transferee or lessee is a person who holds a licence under section 6 of the Electricity Act 1989(\mathbf{a}) or section 7 of the Gas Act 1986(\mathbf{b}).

+(5) Where consent of the Secretary of State is not required pursuant to paragraph (4), the undertaker must notify the Secretary of State in writing before transferring or granting a benefit referred to in paragraph (1).

+(6) The notification referred to in paragraph (5) must-

+- (a) be signed by the undertaker and the transferee or lessee; - (b) include the name and contact details of the person to whom the benefit of the powers will be transferred or granted; - (c) contain details of the powers to be transferred or granted; - (d) include details of the restrictions, liabilities and obligations that will apply to the person exercising the powers transferred or granted; - (e) where only part of the benefit of the Order is being transferred or granted, include a plan showing the works or areas to which the transfer or grant relates; and - (f) specify the date on which the transfer will take effect (such date to be no earlier than one week from the date of the receipt of the notification).